10 Expository Essay Examples

 Characteristics:

-• These essays identify the factors that lead to a specific event or situation and analyze the consequences that follow it.
+• These essays identify the factors that lead to a specific event or situation and analyze the consequences that follow.

 • Cause and effect essays critically evaluate the relationships between causes and effects, considering immediate and long-term impacts.